terabhaiSM/FE-take-home/README.md

 ## 6. Submission Guidelines

 1. **Complete the Assignment**
-   - Work directly in the forked repository you created during the "Getting Started" step.
-   - Ensure all necessary files are included and that the app runs successfully.

-2. **Update the README**
-   - Include instructions for running your project locally.
-   - Document any assumptions, design decisions, or bonus features you implemented.
+   - Finish the assignment in your forked repository.

-3. **Share Your Work**
+2. **Share Your Work**
-   - Submit the link to your forked repository.
+   - Share the public link to your forked repository, including any added instructions and assumptions, with us.
+   - Email your submission to [hr@columsprout.ai](mailto:hr@columsprout.ai).

 ---

 ## 7. Evaluation Criteria

-Your submission will be evaluated on the following criteria:

-1. **Functionality**
-   - The app meets the core requirements (dropdown, table, pagination).

-2. **Code Quality**
-   - Clean, modular, and reusable components.
-   - Best practices in **TypeScript** and **React**.

-3. **Design & Usability**
-   - Follows the provided Figma design.
-   - Delivers a polished and user-friendly experience.

-4. **Creativity**
-   - Thoughtful execution and attention to detail.
-   - Bonus points for enhancements.
+We’re looking for a sleek, user-friendly design that stays true to the provided Figma and delivers a seamless experience.
+Show off your creativity with thoughtful touches, attention to detail, or unique enhancements to really make your submission stand out!

 ---